hsiaofongw/go-controllers/README.md

     ./wgplan-controller --kubeconfig=/root/.kube/config -v 4
 ```

-Don't forget to ensure that /root/.kube/config is actually exist and valid before launch all of these.
+Don't forget to ensure that /root/.kube/config actually exists and is valid before launching all of these.

 Try out things: